ChinaKnowledge.de -

 Mar 17, 2012 © Ulrich Theobald

-Shensengzhuan Shensengzhuan 神僧傳 "Biographies of divine monks" is a collection of biographies of eminent monks compiled by Zhu Di 朱棣 (1360-1424), Emperor Chengzu 明成祖 (r.
-1402-1424) of the Ming dynasty 明 (1368-1644) and known with his reign motto as the Yongle Emperor 永樂.
-One of his most important advisors was the Buddhist monk Daoyan 道衍 (personal name Yao Guangxiao 姚廣孝), so that Zhu Di felt more or less obliged to display gratefulness to Buddhism in the shape of this 9 juan "scrolls" long collection and one thousand poems of his collection Foqu 佛曲.
+Shensengzhuan Shensengzhuan 神僧傳 "Biographies of divine monks" is a collection of biographies of eminent monks compiled by Zhu Di 朱棣 (i.e., Emperor Chengzu 明成祖, r.
+1402-1424) of the Ming dynasty 明 (1368-1644).
+One of his most important advisors was the Buddhist monk Daoyan 道衍 (lay name Yao Guangxiao 姚廣孝, 1335-1418), so that Zhu Di felt more or less obliged to display gratefulness to Buddhism in the shape of this 9-juan-long collection and one thousand poems of his collection Foqu 佛曲 "Airs on the Buddha".

 There is another book with the same title and the same size, but the name of the compiler and the date of compilation are unknown.
-It includes the biographies of 208 monks, beginning with the Indians Kāśyapa mātaṅga (Chinese transcription Jiaye moteng 迦葉摩騰 or She moteng 攝摩騰) and Falan 法蘭 (or Zhu Falan 竺法蘭) who came to China during the reign of Emperor Ming 漢明帝 (r.
-75-88) of the Eastern Han and ending with 派克巴 who was 國師 under Qubilai Khan, the first ruler of the Yuan dynasty 元 (1279-1368).
+It includes the biographies of 208 monks, beginning with the Indians Kāśyapa mātaṅga and Dharmaratna (Ch.
+Falan 法蘭 or Zhu Falan 竺法蘭) who came to China during the reign of Emperor Ming 漢明帝 (r.
+75-88) of the Eastern Han and ending with 派克巴, who was national preceptor (guoshi 國師) under Qubilai Khan (r.
+1260-1294), the first ruler of the Yuan dynasty 元 (1279-1368).
 Strangely enough, there are only 16 persons from the Song period 宋 (960-1279), of which only 3 lived during the Southern Song 南宋 (1127-1279).
 A lot of stories include supernatural elements, which led to the title of the book, in this case meaning "Biographies of supernatural monks".
 The text of the book seems to be lost, but it was listed among the book described by the compilers of the Siku quanshu.

-Su Jinren 蘇晉仁 (1988).
-"Zhongguo fojiao zhuanji 中國佛教傳記", in Zhongguo da baike quanshu 中國大百科全書, part Zongjiao 宗教 (Beijing/Shanghai: Zhongguo da baike quanshu chubanshe), 541.
+Su Jinren 蘇晉仁.
+1988.
+"Zhongguo fojiao zhuanji 中國佛教傳記."
+In Zhongguo da baike quanshu 中國大百科全書, part Zongjiao 宗教, 541.
+Beijing, and Shanghai: Zhongguo da baike quanshu chubanshe.